borisdayma/GridCompute/docs/source/development.rst

 Build application
 *****************

-GridCompute is meant to be run easily on computers that don't have any installation on python.
+GridCompute is meant to be run easily on computers that don't have any python environment.
 This is achieved by creating binaries of the application with the help of `cx_Freeze <http://cx-freeze.sourceforge.net/>`_.

 .. note:: Building the application is not required for executing the program.

 To build the application:

 #.
-Use the OS you plan to build the application for
+Use the OS you plan to build the application for.

 #.
-Install `cx_Freeze from source <https://bitbucket.org/anthony_tuininga/cx_freeze/src>`_
+Install `cx_Freeze from source <https://bitbucket.org/anthony_tuininga/cx_freeze/src>`_.

-   .. warning:: | On Ubuntu, you might need to apply fix for `issue 32 <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/32/cant-compile-cx_freeze-in-ubuntu-1304#comment-11181579>`_
+   .. warning:: | On Ubuntu, you might need to apply fix for `issue 32 <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/32/cant-compile-cx_freeze-in-ubuntu-1304#comment-11181579>`_.
-                | On Windows, you may have to install Visual Studio C++ 2010
+                | On Windows, you may have to install Visual Studio C++ 2010.

 #.
-Go to main folder of GridCompute source code and run ``python setup.py build``
+Go to the main folder of GridCompute source code and run ``python setup.py build``.

-   .. warning:: On Ubuntu, you will also need to apply fix for `issue 95 <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/95/>`_
+   .. warning:: On Ubuntu, you will also need to apply fix for `issue 95 <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/95/>`_.

 Build documentation
 *******************

 Documentation is generated through the use of `sphinx <http://sphinx-doc.org/>`_.
-To build documentation, you need to install following requirements:
+To build documentation, you need to install following dependencies:

 >>> pip3 install sphinx
 >>> pip3 install sphinxcontrib-napoleon